 Record fires follow each other relentlessly, and the country's leaders seem shocked and unable to react.

 The fires in Australia are yet another act of a climate catastrophe that is bringing the continent to its knees.
-His Great Barrier Reef is dying, its world heritage rainforests burn.
-Gigantic underwater kelp forests have largely vanished, and numerous cities have run out of water or are about to do so.
+His Great Barrier Reef is dying, its world heritage rainforests are burning.
+Giant underwater kelp forests have largely vanished, and numerous cities have run out of water or are about to.

-Fires they have already burned about 6 million hectares, an area nearly six times the size of the already terrifying fires of 2019 in the Amazon.
+Fires they have already burned about 6 million hectares, an area almost six times the size of the already terrifying ones fires of 2019 in the Amazon.

 The Australian sky on New Year's Day was the most polluted in the world, covered by a "cap" of smoke as wide as Europe.